rockymadden/stringmetric/readme.md

 Lastly, you may need to chmod the files because of the inability for Gradle to do so reliably.

 ## Using the CLIs
-Every metric and algorithm has a command line interface.
-Said code is housed in a separate sub-project called ```stringmetric-cli```.

 The help option prints command syntax and usage:
 ```shell
 $ metaphonemetric --help